40 bathroom tile inspiration ideas

 Terrazzo is a composite material, usually a concrete base mixed with other small materials such as granite, marble or ceramics.
 The colour is usually neutral, but can also appear freckled in pink, blue and green.

 2. Herringbone & Chevron

 While these classic designs are not new to the bathroom scene, their resurgence suggests many homeowners are looking to create a timeless look in their contemporary home.
 Keep in mind that particularly with this style of intricate pattern, it could be a good idea to consider calling in a professional to install your tiles.

 A number of homeowners are now going above and beyond the standard flat-surface tiles with a growing trend towards texture, whether that be through raw finishes such as concrete and timber, or actual 3D tiles with grooves and curves.
 Bathroom lighting will bounce off these textured surfaces, so you may want to choose your lights wisely.

 Going one step further than the classic subway tiles that many of us have come to know and love, in some cases these tiles are now being stacked vertically, challenging the norm but ultimately creating a new and exciting design for us to incorporate into our bathrooms.
 These tiles, whether vertical or horizontal, generally work extremely well to transform smaller bathrooms.

 5. Pastel colours

-While all-white tiles may historically be the undisputed king of bathroom floors and walls, pastel colours certainly deserve an honourable mention in 2019.
+While all-white tiles may historically be the undisputed king of bathroom floors and walls, pastel colours certainly deserve an honourable mention.
 Millennial pink and sage green have become beloved colours for interiors and recently we have seen them starting to move into bathrooms and kitchens.